 - Other activities that involve interacting with animals that are not research, teaching or testing, may also not require ethics review, but may still require consideration of animal welfare, human health and safety, or other issues that need to be addressed.

-- To ensure that your research or teaching activity does not require a review we recommend completing the ACC Exceptions Form and submitting to the ACC Coordinator (firstname.lastname@example.org) for confirmation before beginning any of these types of activities.
-You can also consult with the ACC Chair (email@example.com) about your activity to confirm requirements.
+- To ensure that your research or teaching activity does not require a review we ask that you complete the ACC Exemption Form and submit to the ACC Coordinator (firstname.lastname@example.org) to confirm it is exempt before beginning any of these types of activities.
+This also provides details for requirements to register animal based activities involving Yukon University faculty and students.

 Other activities that do not require ACC review include pets or display animals (e.g. fish) kept in offices or public areas unrelated to research or teaching activities involving interaction with animals not related to teaching or research.
 This includes but is not limited to the following: